dtaht/blog-cerowrt/content/post/the_kinds_of_tests_others_do.md

 Which was otherwise a very good paper - limited itself to a range of 1-2Mbits.
 I got a beef:

-it's merely better because they were willing to accept 300ms of latency at 2mbits, and that's not my target.
-SFQ - with the default 127 packets - is at one mbit latency to a flow that wants to eat it.
+It's merely better because they were willing to accept 300ms of latency at 2mbits, and that's not my target.
+SFQ - with the default 127 packets - is at one mbit, 165ms latency to a flow that wants to eat it.

+...

 In my world, I'd always have voice and video on a different tuple - this gives you a useful clock to measure delays within a RTT, when